Inside Out Wood Art - Reshaping Nature logo INSIDE OUT WOOD ART

 My source of wood (logs) is from locally reclaimed trees – diseased, wind blown or through intervention by tree surgeons.

-'Reshaping' something that has been growing for years and years controlled by 'Nature'.
-However, not every piece ends up being totally symmetrical – natural drying allows nature to influence the final shape with some fascinating and quirky results.
+Not every piece ends up being totally symmetrical – natural drying allows nature to influence the final shape with some fascinating and quirky results.

 Send mail to: enquiries@insideoutwoodart.co.uk

-© 2007-2008 - insideoutwoodart
+© 2007-2014 - insideoutwoodart

 Home